xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 The example applications here ([HandsOn1.cpp][3], [HandsOn2.cpp][4]
-and [HandsOn3.cpp][5]) use a finite volume spatial discretization with [AMReX][2] and the ODE solvers from [SUNDIALS][1], specifically SUNDIALS' ARKode package for one-step time integration methods, to demonstrate the use of [SUNDIALS][1] in both serial and parallel for more robust and flexible control over _time integration_ (e.g., discretization in time) of PDEs.
+and [HandsOn3.cpp][5]) use a finite volume spatial discretization with [AMReX][2] and the ODE solvers from [SUNDIALS][1], specifically SUNDIALS' [ARKode][0] package for one-step time integration methods, to demonstrate the use of [SUNDIALS][1] in both serial and parallel for more robust and flexible control over _time integration_ (e.g., discretization in time) of PDEs.